pixelninja/media_library/README.markdown

 Clicking `tags` will present an input box.
 Comma separated tags can be entered here, which become searchable using the filter input above the list of files.
 This will be output with the image path.

 Clicking `alt` will present an input box.
 Type the alt text you wish to use for this image.
 This will be output with the image path.

+`Edit` will open an instance of Doka allowing you to edit an existing image, and choose to rename it or overwrite it.
+This option won't appear if Doka isn't enabled.

 `Preview` opens the file in a new tab.